sleepingkingstudios/cuprum/README.md

  If the result does have errors, `#success?` will return false and `#failure?` will return true.

-    function_with_errors = DivideFunction.new(0)
+    command_with_errors = DivideCommand.new(0)
-    result               = function_with_errors.call(10)
+    result               = command_with_errors.call(10)

     result.errors   #=> ['errors.messages.divide_by_zero']
     result.success? #=> false
     result.failure? #=> true
     result.value    #=> nil

-### Chaining Functions
+### Chaining Commands

-Because Cuprum::Function instances are proper objects, they can be composed like any other object.
-Cuprum::Function also defines methods for chaining functions together.
-When a chain of functions is called, each function in the chain is called in sequence and passed the value of the previous function.
-The result of the last function in the chain is returned from the chained call.
+Because Cuprum::Command instances are proper objects, they can be composed like any other object.
+Cuprum::Command also defines methods for chaining commands together.
+When a chain of commands is called, each command in the chain is called in sequence and passed the value of the previous command.
+The result of the last command in the chain is returned from the chained call.

-    class AddFunction < Cuprum::Function
+    class AddCommand < Cuprum::Command
       def initialize addend
         @addend = addend
       end # constructor